 Dead Island is actually based on Papua New Guinea but has a strong Australian population, Palanai more resembles a Australian resort and several of the playable characters are Australian.

-During the recent Order of the Dragon arc in Fans!, Keith Feddyg took Australia when the Order caused worldwide chaos and rioting by literally destroying the concept of writing.
+During the Order of the Dragon arc in Fans!, Keith Feddyg took Australia when the Order caused worldwide chaos and rioting by literally destroying the concept of writing.
 As he observed, "You know how feral most of that continent is?
 The exotic killer wildlife will have destroyed human civilization by dinnertime.
 All I have to do is go back, find the leader of the survivors and melt his bowie knife."
 This gave him time to stab another Order member in the back and seek revenge against Ally.

 SURGEON GENERAL'S WARNING: Almost everything in Australia is made of poison, and if you find something that is not poisonous, watch out for the claws and the teeth.